Topological Derivative for Shallow Water Equations: Topological derivative

 The function of the $s$ parameter, $R(s)$ is given explicitly by the following expression

 The existence of the topological derivative depends strongly on the limit of the function $R(s)$ when $s$ goes to zero.
-Here, as we are dealing with a non-linear PDE, it is not easy to calculate the limit of $R(s)$.
-We therefore assume that the limit exists and is $R(U,P)$.
-In this case, the topological derivative exists and
+Since we are dealing here with a non-linear PDE, it is not easy to compute the limit of $R(s)$.
+However, if the limit exists, we can state the following theorem, which we have just demonstrated. \begin{theorem} Assume that the perturbed state equation (\ref{equaSV}) and the adjoint state system given in the Theorem \ref{theosytemeadjSWE} admit each a unique solution.
+Then, under hypothesis (H0), if the function $R(s)$ admits a finite limit denoted $R(U,P)$, then the topological derivative of the objective function exists and is given by